godotengine/godot-docs/tutorials/ui/custom_gui_controls.rst

     func _notification(what):
         match what:
             NOTIFICATION_MOUSE_ENTER:
-                pass # Mouse entered the area of this control.
+                pass # Mouse entered the area of this control (or any child control).
             NOTIFICATION_MOUSE_EXIT:
+                pass # Mouse exited the area of this control (or any child control).
+            NOTIFICATION_MOUSE_ENTER_SELF:
+                pass # Mouse entered the area of this control (excluding child controls).
+            NOTIFICATION_MOUSE_EXIT_SELF:
-                pass # Mouse exited the area of this control.
+                pass # Mouse exited the area of this control (excluding child controls).
             NOTIFICATION_FOCUS_ENTER:
                 pass # Control gained focus.
             NOTIFICATION_FOCUS_EXIT:
                 pass # Control lost focus.
+            NOTIFICATION_SCROLL_BEGIN:
+                pass # Control is in a ScrollContainer that has started scrolling with a touch event.
+                # Interacting with the scroll bar, using the mouse wheel or keyboard to scroll
+                # do not send this notification.
+            NOTIFICATION_SCROLL_END:
+                pass # Control is in a ScrollContainer that has stopped scrolling with a touch event.
+                # Interacting with the scroll bar, using the mouse wheel or keyboard to scroll
+                # do not send this notification.
             NOTIFICATION_THEME_CHANGED:
                 pass # Theme used to draw the control changed;
                 # update and redraw is recommended if using a theme.
             NOTIFICATION_VISIBILITY_CHANGED:
-                pass # Control became visible/invisible;
-                # check new status with is_visible().
+                pass # Control became visible/invisible; check new status with the `visible` property.
             NOTIFICATION_RESIZED:
-                pass # Control changed size; check new size
+                pass # Control changed size; check new size with the `size` property.
+            NOTIFICATION_LAYOUT_DIRECTION_CHANGED:
+                pass # Control changed layout direction from left-to-right to right-to-left or vice versa;
-                # with get_size().
+                # check new layout direction with the `layout_direction` property.
-            NOTIFICATION_MODAL_CLOSE:
-                pass # For modal pop-ups, notification
-                # that the pop-up was closed.

  .. code-tab:: csharp